 The second method of measuring strength is “bending and mending.”
 When you put a lot of pressure on certain materials, they will bend rather than break (thus, they can potentially be “mended”).
 Compared to steel, hemp has nearly six times the bending and mending strength.
 Also, believe it or not, it takes roughly twice as much pressure to crack and break hemp than it does steel.

 It takes twice as much pressure to crack and break hemp than steel.
 Furthermore, hemp ‘bends and mends’ approximately six times better than steel.

 We are not saying that the hemp plant is more challenging to bend than steel.
-What we are saying is that hemp fibers have a better strength to weight ratio than steel.
-Hemp is also far cheaper to manufacture.
-You may have heard about how Henry Ford created a plastic hemp car ten times stronger than steel.
+What we are saying is that hemp fibers have a better strength-to-weight ratio than steel.

+It’s also worth pointing out that hemp is also far cheaper to manufacture.
+You may have heard about how Henry Ford created a plastic hemp car that was reportedly ten times stronger than steel.
 Of course, this isn’t the full story.
 Ford’s famous ‘hemp car’ consisted only of a small amount of hemp.

 The Modern Hemp Car

 Thomas Edison stumbled upon a new super-strength material in 1879 during a light-bulb filament experiment.
 Edison heated splinters of bamboo to incredible temperatures.
-The result was strands of carbon capable of withstanding tremendous heat.
+The result was strands of carbon that were capable of withstanding tremendous heat.
 The material could also conduct electricity.